 The dropeye sampling circle size can be changed to smooth out the measurement of selected pixels.

 As far as possible, choose the largest radius to avoid an incorrect average value.
 This should be useful especially for noisy pictures.

 – Ctrl+ / Cmd+ wheel.
 Picker diameter from 1 to 50 pixels

 – Capture several areas and note the values to average them afterwards

 – Enter the value manually

-– Press ENTER to stop the pipette tool
+– Press ENTER to stop the picker tool

 * The pre-calibrated settings are of little use.

-* To adjust an image with two illuminants (light sources) of different colors, the solution is to use the Local Adjustments.
+* To adjust an image with two illuminants (light sources) of different colors, use the Local Adjustments.